 Domain registrations with the .ca extension are managed by CIRA.
 To register a .ca domain name, you must meet all of their terms and conditions.
-The application and approval process takes additional time, whereas you can register a .com domain instantly.
-A workaround would be to register a .com domain and apply for a .ca domain, then forward the latter when the .ca name is approved.
 The red tape isn’t insurmountable, apparently, because currently there are almost 2.5 million .ca domain names registered.

 CIRA does some important digital work in Canadian communities.
 So far, over 3 million dollars has gone to support Canadian communities through education, research and non-profit initiatives.

 “A portion of the proceeds of each .CA registered goes toward funding digital literacy, online community investment and Canada’s ongoing stewardship of global Internet governance,” CIRA promises.